 The Bridal Fashion Week event is when we get our annual input of all the new creations from top designers that we use to assess the season’s new trends.
 This year more than usual, we have appreciated being inspired by gorgeous new gowns, brought to life with perhaps even more creativity since confined in last years lockdown.
 We are all hoping a brighter future will arrive as soon as possible — in the meantime we are making the most of these special wedding dresses that feeds our souls, that have been somewhat starved of optimism, celebration and glamour.

 This season brought a spectacular set of new trends.
 While some of them were refined versions of well-loved classics, others felt very adventurous and fresh.
-From playful print, powerful shoulders, oversized fairy sleeves and those dramatic silhouettes, designers have captured the situation we found ourselves in 2020 (a craving for fairy-tales, glamour and extravagance) and presenting a truly mesmerizing experience.
+From playful prints, powerful shoulders, over-sized fairy sleeves and those dramatic silhouettes, designers captured the situation we found ourselves in 2020 (a craving for happily ever after fairy-tales, glamour, festivity and extravagance) and have presented us with a truly mesmerizing experience.

 Below are the fall 2021 wedding dress trends that all brides-to-be need to know about.